Research Project 1, Marseille, France

 Neural markers of sustained perception: Animal model for acute and transient subjective tinnitus

-High-doses of salicylate reliably induce transient tinnitus in humans as well as in animal models as tested with several different behavioral paradigms.
+High-doses of salicylate reliably induces transient tinnitus in humans as well as in animal models as tested with several different behavioral paradigms.
 A second way to induce the phantom sound of tinnitus is noise exposure (trauma), also investigated with several different testing methods.
 I will investigate if salicylate induced tinnitus shares a common mechanism of development with the noise trauma-induced phantom percept.
-In particular I will characterize the effect of the salicylate on auditory brainstem response (ABR), gap-prepulse inhibition of the acoustic startle reflex (GPIAS) and auditory cortex recordings and will compare these results with previous studies from noise trauma.
+In particular, I will characterize the effect of the salicylate on auditory brainstem response (ABR), gap-prepulse inhibition of the acoustic startle reflex (GPIAS) and auditory cortex recordings and will compare these results with previous studies from noise trauma.
 The neurophysiological data will be analyzed with both the common statistical analysis and with the multidimensional cluster statistics (MSC) to analyze multichannel sustained recordings.
-With this last methods, I will be able to analyze stimulus-specific spatiotemporal activity patterns to see if the are significantly different from each other and from possible phantom percepts.
+With this last methods, I will be able to analyze stimulus-specific spatiotemporal activity patterns to see if they are significantly different from each other and from possible phantom percepts.

 Research Project 13, Copenhagen, Denmark